 Practise identification of gemstones with the aid of a 10x loupe, Microscope, Refractometer, Polariscope, Dichroscope, and Spectroscope

 Learn to identify natural gemstones, imitations, and synthetics

 Discover how the world’s foremost experts determine the quality of Akoya, Freshwater, South Sea and Tahitian pearls.
 Explore GIA’s 7 Pearl Value Factors™.
 Key topics include how to evaluate cultured pearls in order to promote the relationship between beauty, value and quality in merchandise.
-Students must pass a two-stone assessment to complete the class successfully.

 Learn to determine and evaluate the quality of cultured pearls such as Akoya, Freshwater, South Sea, and Tahitian pearls